deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_4_2.png)

-> 🔼 The figure shows synthetic images generated from iWildCam dataset using different image guidance levels, demonstrating the spectrum of synthetic-to-real data.
+> 🔼 The figure shows synthetic images generated from various image guidance levels and random seeds based on iWildCam dataset, illustrating the spectrum of synthetic-to-real data.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Synthetic generation with various image guidance and random seeds based on iWildCam.